QualitativeDataRepository/dataverse-previewers/CDI_PREVIEWER.md

    - FeXAS_Fe_c3d.001-NEXUS-HDF5-cdi-CDIF.jsonld (NEXUS HDF5, uses schema:Dataset)
    - ESS11-subset_DDICDI.jsonld (large/complete)

-**Note**: The XAS examples (`se_na2so4` and `FeXAS`) use `schema:Dataset` as their root type.
-When using CDIF Discovery Core shapes, property suggestions won't appear because those shapes use `sh:SPARQLTarget` instead of `sh:targetClass`.
-The data will still display and validate, but SHACL-based editing features will be limited.
-Switch to "DDI-CDI 1.0 (Official)" shapes for better integration if your data includes DDI-CDI types.
+**Note**: The XAS examples (`se_na2so4` and `FeXAS`) use `schema:Dataset` as their root type and work with both DDI-CDI Official and CDIF Discovery Core shapes.
+When using CDIF shapes, the previewer executes SPARQL queries to match nodes, providing full property suggestions and validation.

 ### Integration Testing
 Test with actual Dataverse instance using curl registration: